stoating/usermanager-overkill/readme.md

   - ``cat ~/.ssh/id_rsa.pub`` and copy the output
   - on github: (your repo -> settings -> deploy keys) and add the copied key

-- if you have memory issues (your server, i cant help you directly), you may want to add some swap space?
+- if you have memory issues (your VPS, i cant help you personally), you may want to add some swap space?
   - ``fallocate -l 1G /swapfile``
   - ``chmod 600 /swapfile``
   - ``mkswap /swapfile``